Cleanliness, food, privacy and our facilities

 How are we doing?

 We scored well in all of the categories measured, but are keen to do even more to meet your expectations.
-Last year (2015) our results were:
+Our results for 2017 are:

 ||Guy's and St Thomas'